25 of the Best Ophthalmologists Near Me in California, US

 Ophthalmology

-Diana Do is an Ophthalmologist in San Jose, California.
-Dr. Do has been practicing medicine for over 26 years is highly rated in 29 conditions, according to our data.
-Her top areas of expertise are Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Diabetic Macular Edema (DME), Vitrectomy, and Cataract Removal.
+Our office is dedicated to providing the best eye care possible in a state-of-the-art, peaceful environment.
+Dr. Palmer is highly rated in 29 conditions, according to our data.
+His top areas of expertise are Cataract, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), and Dry Eye Syndrome.

 Expertise in